Pub quiz: Prizes

+Occasionally after the main rounds a low-stakes raffle is brought around, for which players pay a small additional fee, to fill time whilst scores are totted up.

 Technology

-In a digital pub quiz wireless handsets replace the more usual pen and paper.
+In a digital pub quiz, wireless handsets replace the more usual pen and paper.
 A computer receives and records the answers from each team's handset and the results are exported to a spreadsheet at the end of the quiz.
 A time limit can be set for each question (e.g. 60 seconds) and it is possible to determine which team answers in the fastest time for spot prizes and tiebreaks.
+The visual rounds may also use TV screens around the bar to broadcast the clues.

+Founded in 1984.
+NTN Buzztime was the first company to create and distribute pub quiz software systems to bars and restaurants in 1987.

 Commercial projects

 As the pub quiz concept spread to the US in the 1990s, several companies formed to provide services to bars and restaurants organizing quizzes.
 Different from the quiz league in the UK, US commercial pub quizzes typically involve more than just two teams and can have as many as 25–35 teams playing in a single location, with up to 6 people per team.
 Quiz companies charge bars a fee for hosting the quiz, which may range from $80 per week to $175 or more depending on attendance.
 At least 20 different pub quiz companies currently exist in the US, with most operating events concentrated in major metropolitan areas.